siteorigin/docs/page-builder/hooks/custom-row-settings.md

 Note that the filter for ``siteorigin_panels_row_style_attributes`` needs to be called after Page Builder loads.
 In my project I added the filter inside a function which is triggered on ``plugins_loaded``.

 ### Processing Styles
-Prior to rendering the contexts styles, it's possible to access and alter styles of the current context using filters.
-This allows for you to migrate and alter data as needed.
-Changes aren't however stored until the user saves the page/widget.
-There is two filters that allow for this. `siteorigin_panels_general_current_styles`, which is a general catch all filter, and `siteorigin_panels_general_current_styles_{type}`, `{type}` being the currently viewed type.
+Before rendering the context's styles, it's possible to access and alter the styles of the current context using filters.
+This allows you to migrate and alter data as needed.
+Changes aren't, however, stored until the user saves the page/widget.
+There are two filters that allow for this. siteorigin_panels_general_current_styles, which is a general catch-all filter, and siteorigin_panels_general_current_styles_{type}, {type} being the currently viewed type.

 #### Parameters:
 **current**